liferay/alloyui.com/README.md

 2. Then go to the project's folder: `cd alloyui.com`

-3. Install plugins: `docpad install`

-4. And finally run: `docpad run`
+3. And finally run: `yogi alloy --site-watch`

 Now you can see the website running in `http://localhost:9778/` :D